Fantasy Life: Reception

-Sequel
+Sequels

-The game was re-released, titled Fantasy Life Link!, in Japan on 25 July 2013.
+Fantasy Life Link!, an enhanced version, was released in Japan on July 25, 2013.
 New features include online play with friends, a rise in level cap, additional quests, and the ability to take screenshots, among others.
-The international version of Fantasy Life included all the additional content of Link!, with the exception of the Origin Island DLC.
+The international version of Fantasy Life included the content of Link!, with the exception of the Origin Island DLC.

-In April 2015, Level-5 revealed a sequel titled Fantasy Life 2: Two Moons and the Village of God, which was originally set for release on Android and iOS devices in 2016.
+In April 2015, Level-5 revealed Fantasy Life 2: Two Moons and the Village of God, originally set for release on Android and iOS devices in 2016.
 The game was later renamed Fantasy Life Online, and suffered numerous delays over a period of three years, which pushed its release back to July 23, 2018, where it garnered over two million downloads in Japan within two weeks.

-Fantasy Life Online was released in the west by Boltrend Games, a closed beta test that began on 28 October 2021, which ran until 5 November, and was released on 7 December.

-Service in Japan was discontinued on 15 December.
-The western service for the game was discontinued on 6 February 2023.
+Fantasy Life Online was released in the west by Boltrend Games, a closed beta test that began on October 28, 2021, which ran until November 5, and was released on December 7.
+Service in Japan was discontinued on December 15.
+The western service for the game was discontinued on February 6, 2023.